grajat510/Foreclosures-Data-Scraping/README.md

 - `foreclosures.csv`: CSV file containing all scraped foreclosure data
 - `foreclosures.json`: JSON file containing the same data in JSON format
 - `search_response.html`: Debug file containing the HTML of the search results page
+- Automated login to LegalNews.com
+- Search for foreclosure notices in Kent County
+- Scrape foreclosure details including addresses, names, and descriptions
+- Process data using Groq AI to extract structured information
+- Export to JSON and CSV formats